PersonXXIII/Chatbot-Trained-Model/README.md

 #
 **MODEL**
 > LSTM (Long Short Term Memory).<br><br>
 **NOTE:** The Model (LSTM) is imported in this trained model.
 Because, The extracted/saved model is used at a certain accuracy.
 Which doesn't requires as much coputational power as in training.
-The Model was trained in [Training Model](https://github.com/PersonXXIII/Chatbot-Training-Model).
-"The [Training Model](https://github.com/PersonXXIII/Chatbot-Training-Model). is only accessible by people with an access.
+The Model was trained in [Training Model](https://github.com/PersonXXIII/Chatbot-Training-Model).  <br>"The [Training Model](https://github.com/PersonXXIII/Chatbot-Training-Model) is only accessible by people with an access.
 Contact the owner to get the access to the respo."
 #
 **DATASET<br>**
 Created in json format.<br>